rkass/interview-takehome/README.md

 - Proficiency in your chosen language.
 We don’t care too much about which technology you used to solve this problem, as long as you show a good grasp of the technology you used.
 You might notice that the loader is written in python, but to reiterate, this does not mean your solution must be in python.
 - Relevance: Your solution should surface documents which have contents and titles related to the keywords being searched for.
-Don't spend too much time fine tuning the relevance of the system.
+Beyond that, don't spend too much time fine tuning the relevance of the system.

-If your solution reaches this threshold of correctness we'll expand on this use case during your onsite interview.
+If your solution reaches this threshold of correctness we'll use this assignment as the basis for your onsite interview.